Lily Lane is a Healthy School

 Crisps, sweets, fizzy drinks and chocolate are not permitted in school.
 Please see the school food and drinks policy for further guidance.

 More information about school meals can be found on the Manchester City Council website MANCHESTER FAYRE

-Children are encouraged to bring plain, bottled water into school each day.
+We have provided every child with a school water bottle.
 Filtered, cooled water is available for all children throughout the day as it has been proven that good hydration improves concentration.

 Fizzy drinks, flavoured water and juices are not allowed in school.

-Fruit has been provided, free of charge, for the EYFS and Key Stage 1 for many years now.
+Fruit is provided, free of charge, for the EYFS, Key Stage 1 and Key Stage 2.
 It is the only snack that we have in school for playtimes.